-Whenever I'm having trouble being thankful, it helps to think of "It"!
+Whenever I'm having trouble being thankful, all I have to do is think of "It"!

-She is very poor, but with transportaion help, she has been able to hold down a job for a while now.
+She is very poor, but with transportation help, she has been able to hold down a decent job for a while now.

-We drive her to work five days a week.
+We drive her there and back five days a week.

-So, when I stopped by to pick her up on Thursday morning, I suspected that they had already closed her work down for the rest of the week.
-I didn't want her to have to get out in the cold just to tell me that she wasn't going to work.
-So, instead of honking the horn and waiting for her in the van, I got out and walked up and knocked on the front door.
+I got out on Thursday morning to pick her up, but, I suspected they had already closed her work down for the rest of the week.
+I didn't want her to have to come out in the cold just to tell me that, so, instead of honking the horn and waiting for her in the van (normal procedure), I got out and walked up and knocked on the front door.